 - (12) Subject to clause (13), international onshore students must complete their studies within the expected duration specified in their Confirmation of Enrolment (COE). - (13) Extensions to a student's course duration through the issuing of a new COE are only permitted in the following limited circumstances: - a. as the result of: - i.
-Compassionate or Compelling circumstances; or - ii. a student complying with the University's intervention strategy for students identified as at risk of not making satisfactory course progress in accordance with Part C of this Policy. - (14) A Confirmation of Enrolment (COE) Extension Request must be received by the Chief International Officer 20 working days prior to the end date of the current COE. - (15) The University is under no obligation to issue a student a new COE unless the student has clearly requested such an extension in writing. - (16) SCU International will investigate the request for a COE extension and may request a further meeting with the student.

-- (17) Where the University approves a COE Extension Request, the Chief International Officer will notify the student, create the new COE in Provider Registration and International Student Management System (PRISMS) and provide a copy to the student. - (18) The University will advise international onshore students to contact the Department of Immigration and Border Protection to seek advice on any potential impacts on their visa, including the need to obtain a new visa. - (19) Where the University refuses a COE Extension Request, the Chief International Officer will provide written advice to the student of the grounds for the refusal, and notify the student of the right to appeal and how to activate the appeals process.
+Compassionate or Compelling circumstances; or - ii. a student complying with the University's intervention strategy for students identified as at risk of not making satisfactory course progress in accordance with Part C of this Policy. - iii.
+An approved deferral or suspension, in accordance with the Enrolment Deferment, Suspension and Cancellation Procedures International Students. - (14) A Confirmation of Enrolment (COE) Extension Request must be received by the Chief International Officer, or authorised nominee, 20 working days prior to the end date of the current COE. - (15) The University is under no obligation to consider issuing a student a new COE unless the student has clearly requested such an extension in writing. - (16) The University may request further information from the student. - (17) Where the University approves a COE Extension Request, the Chief International Officer, or authorised nominee, will notify the student, create the new COE in Provider Registration and International Student Management System (PRISMS) and provide a copy to the student. - (18) The University will advise international onshore students to contact the Department of Home Affairs to seek advice on any potential impacts on their visa, including the need to obtain a new visa. - (19) Where the University refuses a COE Extension Request, the Chief International Officer, or authorised nominee, will provide written advice to the student of the grounds for the refusal, and notify the student of the right to appeal and how to activate the appeals process.